twilio-labs/open-pixel-art/CONTRIBUTING.md

 ### `assets`

-A directoy for any static assets.
+A directory for any static assets.

 ### `dangerfile.js`